Innsbruck is a beautiful city that has so much to offer travelers, but it can be hard to know where to start your visit.

 1. Take a Walking Tour of Old Town Innsbruck

-You simply must take a walking tour of Innsbruck’s ancient Old Town as soon as you step into this beautiful, vibrant Austrian city.
+The first thing to put on your list of things to do in Innsbruck is to take a walking tour of Innsbruck’s ancient Old Town as soon as you step into this beautiful, vibrant Austrian city.
+If you take a look at an Innsbruck map, Old Town is right in the center.

-Old Town Innsbruck, located in Altstadt, the ancient old town of Innsbruck, is surrounded by a circle of streets called the Graben, a delightful area where one can wander through 800 years of the town’s history.
+Old Town Innsbruck, otherwise known as Altstadt, is surrounded by a circle of streets called the Graben, a delightful area where one can wander through 800 years of the town’s history.
+We highly recommend taking a guided tour (like this one) to learn all about the history.

 See Related: Best Cities to Visit in Europe